MathTrail/contracts/README.md

 4. Run `just lint` and `just breaking` to validate
 5. Add the new subject to `infra-streaming/infra/local/helm/apicurio/templates/schema-registration.yaml`
 6. Add the new channel and message to `asyncapi/mathtrail-events.yaml`
-7. Commit — CI will validate lint, breaking changes, and EventCatalog build
+7. Commit — CI will validate lint, breaking changes, and AsyncAPI portal build

 ## Schema Registration